 Best for everyday expenses: Capital One® Spark® Cash for Business

 The Capital One® Spark® Cash for Business is a solid choice regardless of how your business spends money.
 You’ll earn two percent cash-back on every purchase.
-Plus, you’ll get a $500 sign-up bonus after you spend $4,500 within three months of opening your account.
+Plus, you’ll get a one-time $500 cash bonus after you spend $4,500 within three months of opening your account.

-For a business card, the Capital One® Spark® Cash for Business has a decent interest rate: 17.99% Variable APR.
+For a business card, the Capital One® Spark® Cash for Business has a decent interest rate: 18.49% (Variable) APR.
 The best thing about it is that there’s no range based on your creditworthiness, so you know upfront what your interest rate will be.

 The card does have an annual fee of $95, but the fee is waived the first year, giving you time to get the full value of your rewards.
 There’s also no foreign transaction fee.
 The card is targeted to people with good and excellent credit.